lafftale1999/lafftale1999/README.md

 ## Hi there 👋
 My name is Carl.
 I'm 29 years old and lives in Stockholm, Sweden, and currently studying embedded development.
 Ever since I got an LED blink on the Arduino I've been stuck on embedded.
+At the moment I'm improving my skills in electrical engineering and deepening my understanding for components, circuits and design.

 ## Newly finished projects
 Here are some of my newly finished projects:

 **WSI Summer Internship**
-I've finished an internship at WSI and worked on an IoT system. https://github.com/lafftale1999/WSI_summer_internship_2025
+I've finished an internship at WSI and worked on an IoT system.
+https://github.com/lafftale1999/WSI_summer_internship_2025

 **ESP32 WIFI HTTPS RFID Scanner**
-Scanning RFID tag using the RC522 hardware and then sending the data over HTTPS. https://github.com/lafftale1999/ESP32SecureGate
+Scanning RFID tag using the RC522 hardware and then sending the data over HTTPS.

-## Most used languages
+https://github.com/lafftale1999/ESP32SecureGate

+---

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=lafftale1999)](https://github.com/anuraghazra/github-readme-stats)

 <!--